 NOVAX® Rubber Insulating Gloves are manufactured in Malaysia using an environmentally friendly aqueous dip process.
-Our gloves are kept in the natural latex state as compared to a solvent based dip which extensive amounts of volatile organic compounds (VOC’s).
+Our gloves are kept in the natural latex state as compared to a solvent based dip which utilizes extensive amounts of volatile organic compounds (VOC’s).

 This results in a glove that feels much softer and allows for greater dexterity when working, lessening hand fatigue on users.

 NOVAX® Rubber Insulating Gloves are manufactured from Natural Rubber.

 We manufacture them to meet the ASTM D120-14a, IEC/EN60903 and NFPA70E which are the standards for electrical insulating gloves and also standards for electrical safety in the workplace.